 In a bowl mix together the chicken, cream cheese, sour cream, green chilies and the onion mixture.

-Fill each tortilla with about 3 tbsp of chicken mixture.
+Fill each tortilla with about 3 tablespoon of chicken mixture.
 Sprinkle a little cheese on top.
 Roll up and place in the prepared casserole pan.
 Repeat until you have used all the filling.

 Pour the remaining enchilada sauce over the top of the rolled enchiladas, cover with the remaining cheese.